tktcorporation/electron-pan-clip/docs/CONTRIBUTING.md

 - Ensure CI checks pass
 - Request review from maintainers

-Thank you for contributing to electron-pan-clip!
+Thank you for contributing to clip-filepaths!